fch-yk/d_09_01_reviews_notifications/README.md

 python main.py
 ```

 - The script polls [dvmn.org/api](https://dvmn.org/api/docs/), which uses [Long polling technology](https://dvmn.org/encyclopedia/about-chatbots/long-polling/).
-If you have completed reviews, you will get a message from your bot.
+If you have completed reviews, you will get a message from "Review bot".
+- "Review logs bot" will send messages about the "Review bot" start or errors.

 ## Project goals